-Executive Director/Chief Animal Control Officer (AFV 18 years)
+Chief Animal Control Officer - (AFV 13 years)

-Prior to her employment with AFV, Ms. Middleton was the office manager and lead veterinary technician for Sunnymead Animal Hospital for 22 years.
+Prior to her employment with AFV, Ms. Middleton was the office manager and lead veterinary technician for Sunnymead Animal Hospital for 20 years.
 She has extensive knowledge of animal husbandry, proper handling, and restraint of all animals, disease control, and proper animal care.

-For the past 18 years, Ms. Middleton has been employed by AFV.
-She held the position of animal control officer until 2010 when she was appointed as the Field Operations Supervisor/ Hearing Officer and in 2017, Chief Animal Control Officer.
-As part of animal control, she is responsible for on-site officer training and currently oversees a dept of ten animal control officers, dispatch, licensing and citations.
+For the past twelve years, Ms. Middleton has been employed by AFV.
+She held the position of animal control officer until she was appointed as the Field Operations Supervisor/ Hearing Officer.
+She is responsible for on-site officer training.
+She currently oversees ten animal control officers and four dispatchers.

-She is certified in euthanasia, asp/baton and Oleoresin Capsicum Defense Spray, and chemical capture.
+She is certified in euthanasia, asp/baton and Oleoresin Capsicum Defense Spray.